turingschool/backend-curriculum-site/module3/intermission_work.md

 # For further exploration

-If you have time, here are some activities that will be valuable not only in Mod 3, but in Mod 4 and the Job Hunt as well.
+If you have time, here are some activities that will be valuable not only in Mod 3, but in Mod 4 and the job hunt as well.

 ### Data Structures And Algorithms